wandb/docs/docs/support/how_custom_cli_commands_sweeps.md

     --lr 0.00001
 ```

-To use custom commands, edit the `command` key in your YAML file.
-For example, continuing the example above, that might look like so:
+To implement custom commands, modify the `command` key in the YAML file.
+Based on the previous example, the configuration appears as follows:

 ```yaml
 program: